lapatric/flutter-tutorial/README.md

 ## Flutter Installation

-To install follow the [official installation guide](https://docs.flutter.dev/get-started/install).
-In our case, we've installed Flutter on a macOS device and will be using the iOS simulator provided by XCode as explained in the aformentioned guide.
+To install Flutter, follow the [official installation guide](https://docs.flutter.dev/get-started/install).
+In our case, we install it on a macOS device and will be using the iOS simulator provided by XCode - as explained in the aformentioned guide.
 A new flutter project is then created as follows:

 ```bash
 # create new flutter app